oalexander6/smart-rle/README.md

 ## Todo
 Eliminate the restriction on not having the delimiter in the input by allowing it to be present if two are specified in a row.

+## Encoding
+The encoding for this algorithm works as follows:

+1. If the input is empty, the output is empty.
+Otherwise, continue.
+2. The delimiter is the first byte.
+3. Consecutive identical bytes that form a chain longer than the number of base-62 bytes required to express the length plus two bytes (opening and closing delimiter) are replaced by the following sequence of bytes: `<delim><base-62 length><delim><byte value>`.
+All other bytes are copied as they appear in the input.